 Children of all ages are welcome, though Edy tries to limit the number of families staying at any one time in order to preserve the tranquility for other guests, most of whom are couples.

-All suites have a couch that can be made up as an extra bed, and baby cots can be provided (both incur an additional charge).
-Highchairs are also available, and the kitchenettes in the South and Corner Suites are handy for heating up baby food or preparing kids’ snacks.
+All suites (except Romantic) have a couch that can be made up as an extra single or (in some cases) double bed.
+If you're coming with two older children, Edy recommends taking two adjacent rooms.
+Baby cots and highchairs are available, and the kitchenettes in the South and Corner Suites are handy for heating up baby food or preparing kids’ snacks.
 Note that all suites have showers only (no tubs).

 Best for: